 - Buy only the best raw ingredients from qualified suppliers and validated by ESI.

 - Store raw materials in appropriate locations, away from heat and moisture.

-- Alternate lots to always ensure the use of fresh raw ingredients.
+- Alternate batches to always ensure the use of fresh raw materials.

 - When necessary, allow for excessive ingredient dosing in order to assure that the expiration date is in line with what it says on the label.